Giant cell arteritis

 To help diagnose giant cell arteritis, you may have some or all of the following tests:

-Although a temporal artery biopsy is the standard test for diagnosing GCA, imaging tests may also be used for diagnosing GCA and for monitoring treatment.
+Although a temporal artery biopsy is the standard test for diagnosing giant cell arteritis, imaging tests may also be used for diagnosing giant cell arteritis and for monitoring treatment.
 Possible tests include:

 Treatments and drugs

-Treatment for GCA consists of high doses of a corticosteroid drug such as prednisone.
+Treatment for giant cell arteritis consists of high doses of a corticosteroid drug such as prednisone.
 Because immediate treatment is necessary to prevent vision loss, your doctor is likely to start medication even before confirming the diagnosis with a biopsy.